-We also want to thank the Civil Society for inclusiveness of young people in this process and we fully stand behind our Civil Society joint statement where some of the main goals of young people were mentioned, such as child detention and climate change induced migration, environmental degradation and slow- and sudden-onset natural disasters.
+We also want to thank the Civil Society for the inclusion of young people in this process and we fully stand behind our Civil Society joint statement where some of the main goals of young people were mentioned, such as child detention and climate change induced migration, environmental degradation, as well as slow and sudden-onset natural disasters.

 But let us focus on the human beings addressed by this compact.
 Some of them completely unknowing about this process.